 The Stetson chemistry department is approved by the American Chemical Society to offer students the prestigious A.C.S. certified degree in either chemistry or biochemistry.
 Only one in four chemistry programs in the country are accredited to offer the certified degree.

 While offering a comprehensive instructional program supported by modern laboratory equipment, the chemistry program at Stetson places special emphasis on undergraduate research, small class size and close attention to the needs and interests of the individual student.

 Academics and Research

-Each chemistry major completes a senior research project, guided by a faculty mentor.
+Each chemistry major completes a senior research project guided by a faculty mentor.
 Our students are regularly co-authors of research publications and frequently travel with their professors to regional and national meetings to present their results.
-Recent research topics have included: the use of laser light scattering to study coordination chemistry; polymerization to form novel hydrogels; analytical detection of pesticides in ground water, as well as bisphenol-A in disposable plastic food/drink containers; synthesis of ionophores; quantum calculations on novel inorganic complexes; characterization of protein-mediated exchange of small molecules across the plasma membrane of active muscle, liver and red blood cells.
+Recent research topics have included; the use of laser light scattering to study coordination chemistry, polymerization to form novel hydrogels, analytical detection of pesticides in ground water as well as bisphenol-A in disposable plastic food/drink containers, synthesis of ionophores, quantum calculations on novel inorganic complexes, and the characterization of protein-mediated exchange of small molecules across the plasma membrane of active muscle, liver and red blood cells.

 Facilities and opportunities